 Assorted Sporks is a bunch of queer friendly poetry and performance events in Footscray at Mamma Chen’s.

 The Assorted Sporks writing group facilitators:Es Foong is a brilliant poet, if you haven’t seen their poetry you really should, they also run solo workshops on both writing poetry and embodied performance in poetry.
-They are co-facilitator in the writing group and will be there for the giving of feedback and the providing of thoughtful words.
+They are co-facilitator in the writing group and will be there for the giving of feedback and the providing of thoughtful words and writing exercises.
 I actually go to them every time I’m stuck on a poem.
 I find their advice absolutely priceless.

 Es has a talent for really pinpointing the right word(s) or tone or emotion to really communicate the idea or sensation or central theme behind the poem.